StingrayMarineSolutions/TrajectoryCase/README.md

    If you're training a model etc it's only the inference part that has this time constraint.
 6. This is a good oppurtunity for you to show your skills.
 E.g if you applied for the Node Team (ROV) position it would be nice if at least parts of your solution is written in C++.
    Likewise, if you applied for the app team parts of your solution should be in C# or Javascript and if you applied for the ML team parts of your solution should be in Python.
+7. During the interview we will go through your solution and you will get the chance to explain your code and justify your choices.
+   We will send you an evaluation file on the same format as the `samples.csv` file.
+   You will then run your program on this file and produce an output file on the format explained in the [Evaluation section](#evaluation).
+   You will send the result file to us and we will then calculate your score.

 ## Data description